herjulf/contiki-160222/platform/avr-rss2/apps/sniffer/host/README.md

 Bulld
 -----
-Just use the Makfile.
-Put binary in your path.
+Just use the Makefile.
+Put binary for convince in your path.

 Usage
 -----
 * wsbridge /dev/ttYUSB
-* wireshart -k -i /tmp
+* wireshart -k -i /tmp/wireshark

 Default serial port speed
 -------------------------